Generic Name: norethindrone/ethinyl estradiol (nor-ETH-in-drone/ETH-i-nil ES-tra-DYE-ol)

 Norethindrone/ethinyl estradiol is used for:

 Prevention of pregnancy.
-It may also be used to regulate the menstrual cycle.
-It does NOT protect against HIV infection (AIDS) and other sexually transmitted diseases.
 It may also be used for other conditions as determined by your doctor.

 Do NOT use norethindrone/ethinyl estradiol if: